Bcdirito/motley-fool-takehome/README.md

+# Brian DiRito Motley Fool Takehome

+The following repository contains Brian DiRito's application for Motley Fool's Front End Developer takehome code challenge.

+* All features in instuctions below are supported
+* Application supports mobile, tablet, and desktop design
+* Application utilizes ENV variables to simulate production environment and settings
+* Application utilizes `vue.config.js` file to define proxy for server.

+### Directions to run application:

+* To install and run the server, use instructions found [here](#python-api-setup).
+The server runs at `http://127.0.0.1:8000/content`
+* To install and run the client, use instructions found [here](#vue-frontend-setup).
+The server runs at `http://localhost:8080/`
+* In order for the application to fetch and to get the correct featured slug, two environment variables must be defined in the first `./foolproject` level.
+Instuctions for the `.env` file are as follows:
+  * In `./foolproject` create a file called `.env` on the same level as the `vue.config.js` and `package.json`.
+  * Inside said file, define the following variables:
+    1. `VUE_APP_FEATURED_SLUG = "10-promise"`
+    2. `VUE_APP_PROXY_SERVER = "http://127.0.0.1:8000/"`
+    3. If client server currently running, restart client server for env changes to take effect

+Enjoy!

+## Motley Fool Instructions

 ### Python API Setup
 * Install python3 https://realpython.com/installing-python/
 * Create a new virtual environment, activate it, and install project requirements